M1kk4/THM/Brooklyn_Nine_Nine/README.md

 <p>Download the picture and let's see what it hides. </p>
 <code> $ wget http://10.10.48.118/brooklyn99.jpg </code>

-<p>Unfortunately we cant extract it with steghide because we dont have a password.
-Let's use a tool called <a href="https://github.com/Paradoxis/StegCracker">stegcracker</a> </p>
+<p>Unfortunately we can't extract it with steghide because we don't have a password.
+Let's use a tool called <a href="https://github.com/Paradoxis/StegCracker">stegcracker</a>. </p>
 <pre><code>
-# stegcracker brooklyn99.jpg /opt/wordlists/rockyou.txt
+$ stegcracker brooklyn99.jpg /opt/wordlists/rockyou.txt
 StegCracker 2.0.9 - (https://github.com/Paradoxis/StegCracker)
 Copyright (c) 2020 - Luke Paris (Paradoxis)